zh1peng/MRI_QC_GUI/README.md

 The second column is the qc score.
 0,1,2 (This will generate after you click confirm)

 ### 2. specify the data directory.
-It assumes you save the mask.nii/spmT_0001.nii file in such pattern data_path (you specified in the box)\subid (you specified in the score varible\ mask.nii or spmT_0001.nii
+It assumes you save the mask.nii/spmT_0001.nii file in such pattern:

+data_path (you specified in the box)\subid (you specified in the score varible\ mask.nii or spmT_0001.nii

 ### 3. add xjview in matlab path